Skip to navigation

 Illegal drugs could potentially clear a driver’s mind or assist them in safely operating a car.
 The first question is always what the purpose of the drug is.
 The second question is whether the amount of drug is the person’s system is consistent with the dosage of the prescription.

 Law enforcement conducting a traffic stop for DUI will attempt to have a defendant perform a field sobriety test.
 The field sobriety test usually consists of an eye test, walking a straight line, and raising a leg.
-If they believe you are drunk driving under the influence of drugs, they will request you to before a blood test.
-Colorado dui laws do not permit them to offer you a breath test.

 What is the Punishment for a DUID?